 Imported food is monitored by The Department of Agriculture, Fishergies and Forestry.

-Implementation and enforcement of food laws (Food Regulation)
+You can find further information on enforcing food laws here: Implementation and enforcement of food laws (Food Regulation)

 Packaged and unpackaged food

-- declare allergens on the label,
+- on the label

-Further to this, the relevant food acts include the following:
+Further to this, the relevant Food Acts include the following:

-- A person must not sell food that the person knows is falsely described and will, or is likely to, cause physical harm to a consumer of the food who relies on the description.
+- A person must not sell food that the person knows is incorrectly described and will, or is likely to, cause physical harm to a consumer of the food who relies on the description.

 This can apply where a food business continues to supply a food even though it is aware, or should be aware, that the food contains an ‘undeclared’ allergen.

-Content updated November 2021.
+Content updated April 2023.